parvizu/MIMSGenerator/README.md

 MIMS Generator
 =============

-MIMS Meme Generator for the I-School.
+MIMS Meme Generator for the I-School.<br>
 Public repo created to allow ISchool students to make improvements to this meme generator.
+Hopefully after the winter break we can upload it to the Ischool server and let it run throughout the semester.

 <p>
 Pontential improvements (add if you think of something more):